J-O-B/manage-my-web/readme.md

 ### <ins>**_User Stories_**</ins>

-A full breakdown of user stories and the features created to address them are located in the [Full User Stories](assets/readme/user-stories-features.md) file.
-Below are the initial, 'founding' user stories.

-Being a recipe database and store the following user stories specific to this project are:
+Being an eCommerce website based on providing web solutions to users, the following user stories specific to this project are:

 | **As the creator I want to:** |
 | ------------------------------------------------------- |